Dennis DeYoung: 1984–1989: Early solo career

 With Styx in limbo following Shaw's 1984 departure, DeYoung began a solo career of modest success.
 His first solo album, Desert Moon (1984), generated a top 10 hit, "Desert Moon", and the follow-up single, "Don't Wait for Heroes", cracked the Billboard Top 100 as well.
 The Desert Moon album was certified gold in Canada in 1984.
 To date, "Desert Moon" is the only solo single by any Styx member to hit the Billboard Top 10.

 DeYoung's solo career continued with Back to the World (1986), which contained the singles "Call Me" and "This Is the Time", which was featured in the soundtrack of Karate Kid II (1986) movie.
+"Call Me" went to #6 on the Billboard AC chart and peak at #54 on the Hot 100, while "This is the Time" just cracked the AC top 40 and Billboard Hot 100.
 His third solo album Boomchild (1988) failed to have a hit single, though the video for "Boomchild" received a fair amount of music video airplay.

 After a five-year hiatus; DeYoung and several other members of Styx began discussing a possible reunion in 1989.
 By December 1989, Styx had unofficially reformed.
 Tommy Shaw, who joined Damn Yankees in 1988, did not return.

 1990–1992: Reuniting with Styx

 In 1990, Styx (minus Tommy Shaw, who was replaced by guitarist/singer-songwriter Glen Burtnik) returned to the studio for the album Edge of the Century (1990).
 "Show Me the Way", a track written by DeYoung for his son Matthew, received extensive radio play, peaking at #3 on the Billboard Hot 100 singles chart (Styx's 8th top 10 single, and 7th written and sung by DeYoung) particularly after a number of radio stations mixed it with voice tracks of members of Congress debating whether or not to send troops to the first Persian Gulf War.
-This put the group in an exclusive group as one of only a few bands to have a top ten hit single under four different United States presidents.
 The group toured extensively before A&M Records (which had just merged with PolyGram Records) dropped the group from its roster in 1992; the group broke up again shortly afterwards.